Kotecha

 Kotecha is an Indian surname.
-These people mostly come under the Lohana clan of the Hindu religion and follow the Vaishnav tradition.
+These people most often come under the Lohana clan of the Hindu religion and follow the Vaishnav tradition.
 Some of the families are Sthanakwasi Jain based in Maharashtra, They are basically a business community and their ancestors were traditionally merchants based out of the western states of India like Gujarat, Maharashtra and Rajasthan.
 They speak Gujarati, Kutchi, Marwari or Marathi language as their mother tongue.
 The Kotecha community is spread across the world.

-Some of the notable people with this surname include:
+Notable people with this surname include: